Back to writing

 I am reminded of Tom Scott's video about the cooperative principle of language, which discusses the balance of explicit and implicit information in our words.
 Interesting that the shelf never gets proper attribution for its role in the event, right?
 Where are all the "My box of Toasty Bites fits perfectly in my Home&House pantry" posts?
 Ah, but the pantry doesn't have a logo on it .
 We've been trained by advertisements to think that if a product is in frame, it ought to be turned to the camera and the name ought to be read out loud.
 Advertisers do it that way because they're paid to, but you're not.
 Feel free to shoot the back side of the cereal box next time.

 Once you've gotten past the "awareness" stage of HC, there's not much point visiting the subreddit any more.
 To do so is a little self-defeating: a bunch of anti-ad people gathered around to look at pictures of brands.
-In the act of collecting links for this article I've exposed myself to more radiation than I would have over a normal week.
+In the act of collecting links for this article I've exposed myself to more radiation than I would have received over a normal week.
 Besides, I personally am no longer interested in reddits-about-reddit.
 It's the kind of subreddit that you read for a little while and then leave, and that's okay because you'll be leaving with a new perspective on inadvertent advertising.

 These days I make a very conscious effort to de-brand my vocabulary.
 And by conscious I mean that it really does require me to slow down and think about what I say.
 I no longer use "Google" as a verb, I just say "search the internet" or "search for" or even just "look it up" .
 Of course I'm aware of brand genericization, so maybe I could help accelerate the effect by using the brand name more often, but, eh, no thanks.
 It does lead to an interesting dissonance where the genericizations that occurred before I knew them feel normal, but the ones which occur now or in the future feel gross.
 One of my current borderline examples is photoshop, which I hesitate to reduce to just "photo editing" because I want to distinguish between more sophisticated edits and what the average Joe can get out of Kid Pix.